 Visit our previous article, “12 Common Cash Flow Problems and Solutions,” to learn more.

-Unlike conventional debt financing like a business loan, Invoice Factoring is when a business sells its open account for a lump sum of money.
-Rather than waiting up to 60-days for your accounts receivable (AR), you receive a cash advance of up to 93% of the total AR value.
+Unlike conventional debt financing like a business loan, Invoice or A/R Factoring is when a business sells its open account for a lump sum of money.
+Rather than waiting 30-90-days for your accounts receivable (AR), you receive a cash advance of up to 93% of the total AR value.
 Invoice Factoring can be used for payroll funding, PO Financing, and other general business expenses.